Famous Greek Artists & Painters

 Birthplace: Aydın, Turkey

-Apollonius of Tralles is known for creating the iconic marble structure known as the Farnese Bull, with his brother Tauriscus.
-The piece was the largest single sculpture from the antiquity and was, according to Pliny, carved from a single piece of marble in Rhodes and then acquired by Roman politician Asinius Pollio.
+Apollonius of Tralles was a renowned sculptor known for creating the iconic marble masterpiece, the Farnese Bull, in collaboration with his brother Tauriscus.
+He gained recognition for his exceptional craftsmanship and attention to detail in sculpting the largest single sculpture from antiquity.
+His professional career was marked by his ability to work with large marble pieces, as showcased in the Farnese Bull, which was carved from a single block of marble in Rhodes and later acquired by the Roman politician Asinius Pollio, solidifying Apollonius's legacy in the art world.

 48